(212) 514-5100 Available 24/7

 Home » Car Accidents » Who Is Responsible in a Multi-Car Accident?

-who is responsible for a multicar accident
+Who is responsible for a multicar accident

 Car crashes with multiple cars always leaves us asking the same question: Who is Responsible in a Multi-Car Accident?
 The following case shows the process involved in answering this very question.